6. Enforce a judgment

 Download and fill in a request for a third party debt order form N349.

 The court will decide if money from the account can be used to pay the debt.

-Charge the person’s land or property
+Charge the debtor’s land or property